manishpathak99/X509CertificateInfo/README.md

 # Android X509 Certificate Info
-An Android application which will show X509 certificate information on screen.
+An Android application which shows X509 certificate information on screen.
   The information includes